mhackermsft/BlazorAIChat/readme.md

 - **AzureOpenAIEmbedding Configuration**:
   - Specify the deployed embedding model you plan to use.
-  - If using Azure Cosmos DB for MongoDB as your knowledge store, you must provide the dimensions returned by the embedding model.
-For the `text-embedding-ada-002` model this is 1536.
   - Both the chat and embedding models are assumed to be accessed through the same Azure OpenAI endpoint and API key.

-- **Cosmos DB (optional)**:
+- **PostgreSQL (optional)**:
-If you would like to use Cosmos DB in place of SQLite for memory storage, you must manually deploy an Azure Cosmos DB for MongoDB (vcore) instance and configure the following settings.
+If you would like to use PostgreSQL in place of files for knowledge storage, you must manually deploy a PostgreSQL instance and configure the connection string.
+Note: You must enable the pgvector extension to use PostgreSQL.
-  - Specify the connection string to the Cosmos DB for MongoDB instance.
-  - Specify a database name.
-This database should not already be created.

 - **Azure Document Intelligence (optional)**
 You may choose to optionally manually deploy Azure Document Intelligence for PDF text extraction instead of using the build in PDFPig components.
 Provide both the endpoint and API key of your Azure Document Intelligence instance to enable.